Photon paths in the hyperbolic topological black hole spacetime of conformal Weyl gravity: Introduction: Conformal Weyl gravity and null geodesics

-respectively.
-Study of the basis and properties, together with applications of the motion of massive and massless particles in this geometry can be found, for example, in \cite{edery98,PI04,PII04,sultana10,sultana12,vo13,said13,sultana14,said,Lu12,Payandeh:2012mj}, and can be obtained using the standard Lagrange procedure \cite{chandra,COV05,shutz,OSLV11,jaklitsch,VSOC13,Halilsoy:zva,LSV11}, which make it possible to associate a Lagrangian $\mathcal{L}$ with the metric and then obtain the equation of motion from Lagrange's equations \be \dot{\Pi}_{q} - \frac{\partial \mathcal{L}}{\partial q} = 0, \ee where $\Pi_{q} = \partial \mathcal{L}/\partial \dot{q}$ are the conjugate momenta to the coordinate $q$, and the dot denotes a derivative with respect to the affine parameter $\tau$ along the geodesic.
-In the next sections, following the procedure performed by Klemm \cite{klemm98}, but taking into account that the metric (\ref{metradim}) is dimensionless, we permorm an analytical continuation to obtain a non-trivial topology associated with black holes in CWG, and then we study the null geodesics on these manifolds.
+Study of the motion of test particles can be obtained using the standard Lagrange procedure \cite{chandra,COV05,shutz,OSLV11,jaklitsch,VSOC13,Halilsoy:zva,LSV11,wald}, which makes it possible to associate a Lagrangian $\mathcal{L}$ with the metric and then obtain the equation of motion from Lagrange's equations \be \dot{\Pi}_{q} - \frac{\partial \mathcal{L}}{\partial q} = 0, \ee where $\Pi_{q} = \partial \mathcal{L}/\partial \dot{q}$ are the conjugate momenta to the coordinate $q$, and the dot denotes a derivative with respect to the affine parameter $\tau$ along the geodesic.
+In the next sections, following the procedure performed by Klemm \cite{klemm98} and taking into account that the metric (\ref{metrweyl}), we perform an analytical continuation to obtain a non-trivial topology associated with black holes in CWG, and then we study the null geodesics on these manifolds.